psilabs-dev/aio-lanraragi/integration_tests/README.md

 Integration testing version updates apply only if changes to integration testing code or tests have occurred.

 For information on setting up a developer environment for testing, refer to [development](/docs/development.md).
+Additionally, see [resource management](/integration_tests/docs/resource_management.md) for documentation on how resources are managed during test-time.

 ## Usage